A twist in the M24 moonshine story: A twist in the action

 In the previous sections, we have constructed a $(45+\qu{45})$-dimensional space of states $V_{45}^{CFT}\oplus\qu V_{45}^{CFT}$, which is generic to all $\Z_2$-orbifold conformal field theories on K3, and which accounts for the leading order term $90q$ in the function $e(\tau)$ of \req{e} that governs the massive contributions to the elliptic genus \req{n4deco}.
 According to Prop.~\ref{our45}, this space decomposes as $V_{45}^{CFT}=\WWW\otimes\AAA$, where $\WWW$ is a complex $3$-dimensional vector space, while $\AAA$ is a $15$-dimensional space of twisted ground states which carries a faithful action of $(\Z_2)^4\rtimes A_8$.
 According to Prop.~\ref{repona}, this representation is equivalent to the representation $M$ of $(\Z_2)^4\rtimes A_8$ on the base $\BBB$ of the space $V_{45}=\VVV\otimes\BBB$ of \req{45d} which was constructed by Margolin \cite{ma93}.\\

-We are now ready to explain how the properties of $V_{45}^{CFT}$ give evidence in favour of our expectation, based on Mathieu Moonshine, that the representation of $(\Z_2)^4\rtimes A_8$ generated by the action of geometric symmetry groups on $V_{45}^{CFT}$ can be identified in a natural way with the $45$-dimensional irreducible representation $M$ of {this maximal subgroup of} the Mathieu group $M_{24}$ described by Margolin on $V_{45}$.
+We are now ready to explain how the properties of $V_{45}^{CFT}$ give evidence in favour of our surfing ideas, whose ultimate goal is to unravel the role of the full group $M_{24}$ in the context of Mathieu Moonshine, and so far provide a mathematical framework for the action of the maximal subgroup $(\mathbb Z_2)^4\rtimes A_8$.
+Namely, the representation of $(\Z_2)^4\rtimes A_8$ generated by the action of geometric symmetry groups on $V_{45}^{CFT}$ can be identified in a natural way with the $45$-dimensional irreducible representation $M$ of {this maximal subgroup of} the Mathieu group $M_{24}$ described by Margolin on $V_{45}$.
 Recall however from Appendix\,\ref{sec:margolin} that the representation of $(\Z_2)^4\rtimes A_8$ on $V_{45}$ does not respect the tensor product structure $V_{45}=\VVV\otimes\BBB$ in a simple way.
 More precisely, we have the orthogonal direct decomposition